karthik-valliappan/karthik-valliappan/README.md

 ### Hi there 👋

-- 🌱 I’m currently building a Trading Journal Analytics Dashboard WebApp using Python Streamlit Library
+- 🌱 I’m currently building a algo trading solution using Amibroker for option trading

 # About me